 This recipe is a dessert game-changer for new bakers because it’s so fast and forgiving.
 It creates a generous buttery base that works with all kinds of pie fillings—but we especially love it for cream pies and no-bake pies.
-(If you want to try your hand at an all-butter pie pastry that’s easy to handle and bakes up golden brown and beautiful, check out the Taste of Home Test Kitchen staff’s absolute favorite Classic Butter Pie Pastry.)
+Here’s our step-by-step guide for how to make it.

 Now you’re ready to turn this crust into pie!
 Graham cracker crust is the perfect base for a no-bake vanilla filling.
 It’s cool, luscious and simply delicious.